 Recapitulation Time

-Recapitulation Time allows children to reflect on their day, connect lessons, and solidify the knowledge they've gained throughout the day, helping reinforce their learning.
+Recapitulation Time provides opportunities for children to review their day, relate lessons, and reinforce the information learned during the day, strengthening their learning.

 -